I was hit by a driver without insurance. Now what?

 The Texas Department of Insurance outlines minimum coverage laws in Texas.
 Due to poor policy by our lawmakers that favors the insurance company and hurts ordinary Texans, the minimum liability limits for Texas motorists are $30,000 for each injured person, up to a total of $60,000 per collision, and $25,000 to cover property damage.

 This means that if you are hit by someone with minimum coverage, the most you can recover is $30,000.
-While this amount may cover minor soft-tissue damage, it may be inadequate to cover even medical treatment if you had broken bones, torn ligaments, internal damage, head trauma, or require surgery.
+While this amount may cover minor soft-tissue damage, it may be inadequate to cover even medical treatment if you had broken bones, torn ligaments, a spinal cord injury, head trauma, or require surgery.

 TELL US WHAT HAPPENED